 Ear Cleaning (Aural Toilet)

-If drops do not do the trick alone, you can book for irrigation (which used to be called “syringing”).
+you can book with a practice nurse for irrigation (which used to be called “syringing”).
 A machine is used to gently squirt warm water into the ears at a certain pressure to dislodge the wax and wash it out.

-You should not have ear syringing if you are known to have a perforated ear drum or if you have a current infection in the ear.
+You should not have ear irrigation if you are known to have a perforated ear drum or if you have a current infection in the ear.
 If you are unsuitable for syringing, speak to your GP about having a referral for microsuction.